 \subsection{Post-processing: Split and Expand}

 At test time, we obtain our Segmentation output and perform morphological operations (remove small objects, fill holes) to get an instance segmentation map.
-We then use our CC output to conduct a simple two-step post-processing (Instance-Splitting, CC-Expansion) on the instance segmentation map.
-To the best of our knowledge, this post-processing method is novel in the field of cell instance segmentation.
-We emphasize that we do not train on the post-processing task explicitly.
+We then use our CC output to conduct our two-step post-processing (Split and Expand) on the instance segmentation map.
+The Split step helps to split clumps of cells into instances, while the Expand step helps to materialize the small cells (whose CCs have been predicted), which are often missed in the segmentation map.
+We emphasize that we \textit{do not train on the post-processing task explicitly}.
 An overview of this process can be seen in Figure \ref{testing_fig}.

-The first step is the Instance-Splitting step.
+The first step is the \emph{Split} step, which is a short form for Instance-Splitting.
 We first condense all blobs of CC outputs into single CC points by applying the same morphological operations and taking the center of each blob instance.
 Then, we find instances in our instance segmentation map that cover two or more CC points.
-Intuitively, these identified instances are clumps that contain two or more cells in close proximity.
-We perform a simple procedure to split these clumps up, by assigning each point in the clump to its nearest CC point in L1 distance.
-While other distance measures and procedures can be considered, in our experiments the simple L1 distance seems to work rather well.
-Note that this step does not change any pixel-level metrics as it just splits existing instances.
-This step works well to improve object metrics when cells are more likely to be in clumps.
+Intuitively, these identified instances are \textit{clumps} that contain two or more cells in close proximity, e.g. a clump containing $k$ CCs is likely to contain $k$ cell instances.
+Next, we perform weighted clustering based on CC predictions within these clumps to split them into $k$ smaller instances, where \textit{each cell instance is a cluster of pixels}.
+As most cells have a roughly ellipsoidal shape, we adopt a bi-variate Gaussian Mixture Model, that is capable of modelling (2D) ellipsoids by fitting appropriate covariance values.
+More specifically, the algorithm will cluster all points within the clump into $k$ (ellipsoidal) clusters, where each point is weighted by the (non-negative) CC prediction values.
+As such, pixels with lower CC prediction values are likelier to be points on the cell's boundary, while pixels with higher CC prediction values are likelier to be at the center of the cell.
+Overall, this step can split clumps successfully into instances that match the ground truth well, as shown in Figure \ref{testing_fig}.
+We find this method to work well over other clustering methods or splitting based on distance metrics.